simonmichael/hledger/hledger/hledger.m4.md

   find otherwise, please let us know.
   (Cf [#1195](https://github.com/simonmichael/hledger/issues/1195))

-Notes about SQL output:
+### SQL output

-- SQL output is also marked experimental, and much like JSON could use real-world feedback.
+- Not yet much used; real-world feedback is welcome.

 - SQL output is expected to work with sqlite, MySQL and PostgreSQL